What are your big savings goals?

 How Does the Fidelity® Rewards Visa Signature® Card Work?

-With the card, you’ll receive unlimited 2% cash back for every purchase to deposit into an eligible Fidelity account — with no category restrictions.
+With the card, you’ll also receive unlimited 2% cash back for every purchase to deposit into an eligible Fidelity account — with no category restrictions.

 There’s no annual fee to use the card or a limit on how many points you can accumulate.
 Once you accrue 5,000 points, you can make a deposit.